banner type: None

 Occupancy rate formula: how and when to calculate a hotel’s occupancy rate?

 As an important metric, it’s wise for hoteliers to keep track of their occupancy rate for effective property management.
 A low occupancy rate can flatline your financial health, so you need to know how to calculate and use occupancy rates.
+Knowing how to calculate occupancy percentage is crucial as it serves as a key performance indicator for optimizing pricing and operational efficiency.

 Here is the occupancy rate formula you can use to work out how many available rooms you have in a given period: